 According to Boston Public Schools Superintendent Carol Johnson, “Students whose families live in poverty lose a lot of academic growth over the summer and come back to school, sometimes, behind where they left off in June.”

-Moreover, Boston Public Library’s Director of Branch Libraries Christine Schonhart states, “Statistics show that, for kids who don’t continue reading over the summer, by the time you’re in the 6th grade, you may have lost more than two years of reading achievement.”
+Moreover, Boston Public Library’s Director of Financial Center Libraries Christine Schonhart states, “Statistics show that, for kids who don’t continue reading over the summer, by the time you’re in the 6th grade, you may have lost more than two years of reading achievement.”

 Started in 1996, Read Your Way to Fenway is a part of the Public Library’s Summer Reading Program.
 Through Read Your Way to Fenway, Bank of America partners with the Boston Public Library and The Red Sox Foundation to battle the issue of summer reading loss.
 The annual contest invites children ages 5–17 to submit an application outlining the books he or she read over the summer and including a creative essay about their favorite.